jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/MLP_ConvNets_lab_autonomous.md

 <a name='cnn'></a>
 ### CNN example

-- Can you train a model that overfits on the training data?
-How can you tell that it is overfitting?
+- Can you design and train a model that overfits on the training data (or on a subset of it)?
+- When overfitting, what is the result of applying various regularization techniques?
+- When using ReLUs, how many neurons are dead after a training?
+- Adding data augmentation improves performance?
+- How do the different learning algorithms behave for equal architectures?
+- What is the result of using different weight initializations in the training process?